brian-rose/ClimateLaboratoryBook/how-to.md

 Then find all the Jupyter notebook `*.ipynb` files in `ClimateLaboratoryBook/content/courseware`

-You may find it useful to do all your work in a separate git branch, and leave your `master` branch untouched so you can keep it up to date with the source repository.
+You may find it useful to do all your work in a separate git branch, and leave your `main` branch untouched so you can keep it up to date with the source repository.

 [repo]: https://github.com/brian-rose/ClimateLaboratoryBook